Fatimah-sg/Password-Manager/README.md

 - Add unit tests for reliability

 ## Contact
-Created by Fatimah – feel free to reach out!
+Created by Fatimah Sajjadali – feel free to reach out!

 ## License
 This project is licensed under the MIT License.